fontys-intersect/fontys-intersect-2020/bestPractices/bestpractices.md

 ## Cases
 The best practices are based on the cases.
 Every best practice is referred to at least one of those cases.
-Some IoT systems have best or bad practices in common, those can be seen [here](https://fontys-intersect.github.io/commonIoTFlaws). <br />
+Some IoT systems have best or bad practices in common, those can be seen [here](https://fontys-intersect.github.io/commonIoTFlaws).
-For each best practices the same [template](https://fontys-intersect.github.io/bestPractises/bestpracticetemplate) is used.

 ## List
 All the best practises are listed below: